Powerlearnproject/se-day1-assignment-Fxroyalempres/README.md

 Acceptance tests - are formal tests that verify if a system satisfies business requirements.
 They require the entire application to be running while testing and focus on replicating user behaviors.
 - Whether the software meets the needs of the end-user and is ready for deployment.

-#Part 2: Introduction to AI and Prompt Engineering
+# Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+## Define prompt engineering and discuss its importance in interacting with AI models.

-prompt engineering  is the process where you guide generative AI solutions to generate desired outputs.
+*Prompt engineering*  is the process where you guide generative AI solutions to generate desired outputs.

-Importance:
+### Importance:

 Improved user experience - Prompt engineering makes it easy for users to obtain relevant results in the first prompt.
 It helps mitigate bias that may be present from existing human bias in the large language models’ training data.
 Increased flexibility - A prompt engineer can create prompts with domain-neutral instructions highlighting logical links and broad patterns. developer control - Prompt engineering gives developers more control over users' interactions with the AI.
 Effective prompts provide intent and establish context to the large language models.

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+## Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

-Draw a picture of a person
+## Draw a picture of a person

-Draw a full-body portrait of a young woman with long brown hair, wearing a red jacket and blue jeans, standing in a park on a sunny day with trees and grass in the background.
+## Draw a full-body portrait of a young woman with long brown hair, wearing a red jacket and blue jeans, standing in a park on a sunny day with trees and grass in the background.

 Clarity: The improved prompt specifies what is being asked (a full-body portrait) rather than just a "person.
 Specific Details: Describing the woman's appearance (long brown hair, red jacket, blue jeans) and the setting (park, sunny day, trees, grass) gives clear guidance on the image to be created.